axelvaldez/radical-companies/_posts/model/2023-03-11-the-radical-foundation-house.markdown

     </div>
    </li>
    <li>
     DECENTRALIZATION and TRANSPARENCY are the axis of the &ldquo;roof&rdquo; meaning that the house has no boss in it and everything is transparent.
-The latter makes sure that any &ldquo;gaming&rdquo; of the system is apparent to everybody.
+The latter makes sure that any potential &ldquo;gaming&rdquo; of the system is apparent to everybody.
     <div class="_center">
      <img
       style="width:70%; "